About

 Miranda Aisling (ash-lean)’s mission is to reconnect art to daily life, a purpose you can see through her work as an interdisciplinary artist, community organizer, and creative entrepreneur.

-Across her disciplines, Aisling exudes an unfettered joy in creating and a deep desire to ignite this joy in others.
 Her paintings are pure explorations of color and shape, created through a layered and reactionary process that combines adding and obscuring in equal measures.
 The detailed patterning draws reference from decorative arts and fabric arts, pushing the boundaries between art and craft.
+This conversation comes to the front in the Knitted Canvasses and Fabric Paintings series.
+After more than a decade of creating abstract oil paintings, Aisling began the Monochrome Series in 2020 as a new way to explore the depth of a single color.

 Her pottery series, Chubby Clay Bodies, is a light-hearted, celebratory exploration of the natural shapes and forms found both in people and in pottery.
 The voluptuous, tactile pots encourage you to hold them gently and invite you to hold yourself with the same care.
 The Chubby Clay Bodies are wheel-thrown and hand-altered in Aisling’s pottery studio in the Gloucester community of Lanesville.